Hossam Ghaly: Return to Tottenham Hotspur

 Despite not being given a squad number by Juande Ramos during his time at Tottenham, new appointment Harry Redknapp issued him with the number 15.
 On 2 January 2009, Ghaly was amongst the substitutes for Tottenham's FA Cup 3rd Round tie against Wigan Athletic at White Hart Lane.
 Whilst warming up and preparing to be substituted on late in the second half, Ghaly was booed by a large number of the Tottenham supporters.
 In light of this, manager Harry Redknapp decided against bringing him on.

 Al-Nassr

 On 22 January 2009, Hossam Ghaly completed a move to Saudi club Al-Nassr on a three-year deal.

 Al Ahly

 On 6 July 2010, Ghaly completed a free transfer and signed a three-year contract with his first side, Al Ahly.
 There was a contest for his signature with archrivals Zamalek also making an offer.
 He retrieved his number 14 shirt along with the captain's armband.
 In December, during a World Cup match, he became injured for six months, so he would not play for the rest of the season.
+Al ahly won the league, super cup and CAF Champions League during his time before leaving.